benjamin-shen/dbot/README.md

 ## Sources
 Thanks to Dubem Ogwulumba for the name inspiration and helpful input on bot commands,
 Collin Montag for creating the legendary mbot (MasterBot),
-Chris Umeki for encouraing and supporting this project,
+Chris Umeki for encouraging and supporting this project,
 the rest of D Club and GLOZZ for participating and having fun with dbot.

 ### Credit